Daniela Hantuchová: 2000: First WTA Tour quarterfinal

-2001: First WTA semifinal
+2001: First tour semifinal

 Hantuchová began 2001 at the Sydney International, where she lost in the first qualifying round.
 She automatically qualified for the Australian Open but lost to Anna Kournikova in the first round.
 Hantuchová then reached her first ever WTA semifinal at the U.S. Indoor Championships.
 She beat Tara Snyder, third seed Amanda Coetzer and Anikó Kapros before losing to Jennifer Capriati in the semifinals.
-Hantuchová then progressed through two qualifying rounds at the Indian Wells Masters but lost to Rita Kuti-Kis in the first round of the main draw.
-She received a wildcard for the Miami Masters, but lost in the first round.
+Hantuchová then progressed through two qualifying rounds at the Indian Wells Open but lost to Rita Kuti-Kis in the first round of the main draw.
+She received a wildcard for the Miami Open, but lost in the first round.

 Hantuchová played three Fed Cup matches for Slovakia in April, and then in the German Open in May, where she lost in the second qualifying round to Francesca Schiavone.
-At the Rome Masters, Hantuchová lost in the singles to eventual finalist Amélie Mauresmo in the third round.
+At the Italian Open, Hantuchová lost in the singles to eventual finalist Amélie Mauresmo in the third round.
 She also competed in the doubles with Nagyová.
 They beat Kerry-Anne Guse and Alicia Molik in the first round, Martina Navratilova and Arantxa Sánchez Vicario in the second round, Mary Pierce and Ai Sugiyama in the quarterfinal and lost to Paola Suárez and Patricia Tarabini in the semifinal.
 Hantuchová's form saw her qualify automatically for the French Open, beating Alexandra Stevenson in the first round and losing to eighth seed Conchita Martínez in the second round.
 She again teamed up with Nagyová in the doubles, reaching the third round.